2023 Most Popular Political Science & Government Bachelor's Degree Schools in South Carolina

 On average, political science graduates from Coastal Carolina University take out $25,461 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $321, based on a 10-year repayment plan.

-With a ranking of #7, Francis Marion University did quite well on this year’s most popular schools for political science and government students working on their bachelor’s degree.
-Located in the suburb of Florence, Francis Marion University is a public college with a small student population.
+Francis Marion University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree political science and government programs.
+Located in the small suburb of Florence, Francis Marion University is a public college with a small student population.

 Women make up 50% of the political science majors at the school.

-University of South Carolina - Upstate came in at #9 in this year’s edition of the Most Popular Political Science & Government Bachelor’s Degree Schools in South Carolina ranking.
-Located in the midsize suburb of Spartanburg, USC Upstate is a public college with a medium-sized student population.
+University of South Carolina - Upstate ranked #9 on this year’s Most Popular Political Science & Government Bachelor’s Degree Schools in South Carolina list.
+Located in the suburb of Spartanburg, USC Upstate is a public school with a medium-sized student population.

 Women make up 50% of the political science majors at the school.